Demobilization

 CPR Movement of Returned Soldiers

-The Canadian Pacific Railway was used to send soldiers home after demobilization.
-Cards like this were given to soldiers for identification for the large movement of troops.
-This card was given to F.D.
-Philip of the 15th Battery CFA.
+The Canadian Pacific Railway was one of the transportation companies used to send soldiers home after demobilization.
+Cards like this, belonging to Fraser Philip of the 15th Battery, Canadian Field Artillery (CFA), were given to soldiers for identification purposes.

 Troops Mess Card

 Upon demobilization, troops were given vouchers for meals aboard ships on their return home.
-This troops mess card was given to William Winter, of the 79th battery of the CFA.
-He was discharged back to Canada in March, 1919, on the H.M.T Royal George, his room is written on the back as; deck E, section 3, bunk #325.
+This troops mess card was given to William Winter of the 79th Battery, Canadian Field Artillery (CFA).
+Winter was returned to Canada in March 1919 on HMT Royal George; his temporary home on the vessel was deck E, section 3, bunk #325.

 Troops Mess Card.pdf (522.35 KB)